Hinalea Imaging

 Venture Round in 2018

-Tactus Technology, Inc. is a company based in Fremont, California, with an additional office in Tokyo, Japan.
+Tactus Technology, Inc. is a technology company based in Fremont, California, with an additional office in Tokyo, Japan.
 Founded in 2008, Tactus specializes in designing, developing, and manufacturing polymer-based user interfaces for mobile and consumer electronic devices.
-The company offers a proprietary protective film called TrueWrite, which is designed for touchscreen devices.
-This film is distinguished by its self-healing properties, anti-scratch surface, and impact resistance, making it suitable for various applications, including foldable and wearable electronics.
-Tactus Technology aims to provide effective solutions that enhance the durability of electronic devices while minimizing repair costs for users.
+The company has created a proprietary protective film known as TrueWrite, which serves both as a writing surface and a protective layer for touchscreen devices.
+This innovative film is self-healing, anti-scratch, and impact-resistant, making it suitable for a range of applications, including foldable, wearable, and rollable electronics.
+Tactus Technology aims to enhance the durability of electronic devices while reducing repair costs for users.

 CarbonCure